 We canceled our plans and struggled to find a way to explain to our children what was happening.
 We rushed Barry down to the emergency veterinarian, terrified we were going to lose one of our cats right before Christmas.

-Thousands of dollars later and countless painstaking decisions being made while he laid in intensive care, Barry’s condition continued to deteriorate – he wasn't eating, he was still having trouble breathing, and the damage to his lungs wasn't showing any signs of improving.
+Thousands of dollars later and countless painstaking decisions being made while he lay in intensive care, Barry’s condition continued to deteriorate – he wasn't eating, he was still having trouble breathing, and the damage to his lungs wasn't showing any signs of improving

 Consider that cats, like kids, are curious by nature and much more mobile.
 We had not prepared our home well for three cats.
 What if our son had walked in there and somehow ingested the soap?
 And now that manufacturers are producing detergents in compact and attractive pods, the potential risk to both children and pets is greater.